novoda/github-reports/reports-batch/README.md

 For an example, see the [`amazon.credentials.sample` file](src/main/resources/amazon.credentials.sample).

+You also need to add a `lambda.properties` file in the classloader accessible folder, referencing the name of the AWS Lambda that will handle the actual processing in the `AWS_LAMBDA_NAME` property (see [`lambda.properties.sample`](src/main/resources/lambda.properties.sample)).

 #### Email (AWS only)

 In order to notify the completion and erroring of jobs, you must put a `email.credentials` file in the resources or classloader accessible folder,